Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

-Without loss of generality assume that the basic block of $\C$ satisfies this.
-In particular $\eta$ is a pivot in $L$.
-Suppose first that the corresponding block in $\E$ is also a stable adjacent block with more than one element.
-Since the first element of the basic block in $\C$ is a lozenge with a corner $\eta$, and the basic block is a stable adjacent block, then the other elements are either $(1,3)$ ideal quadrilaterals or lozenges, all intersecting a common stable leaf.
-Hence they all have a side contained in a stable leaf non separated from $\wls(\eta)$, and also a stable side either contained in $\wls(\alpha)$ (in the case the additional elements are $(1,3)$ ideal quadrilaterals), or in stable leaves non separated from $\wls(\alpha)$ (case that additional elements are lozenges).
+.05in Suppose first that $\cE_0$ is also a stable adjacent block with more than one element.
+Since the first element of the basic block $\C_0$ is a lozenge with a corner $\eta$, and the basic block $\cE_0$ is a stable adjacent block, then the other elements of $\cE_0$ are either $(1,3)$ ideal quadrilaterals or lozenges, all intersecting a common stable leaf.
+Hence they all have a side contained in a stable leaf non separated from $\wls(\eta)$, and also a stable side either contained in $\wls(\alpha)$, or in stable leaves non separated from $\wls(\alpha)$ (case that additional elements are lozenges).
 It follows that the elements are the same for $\C$ and $\E$.
-If the blocks are the same, then the subbands are the same and we finish this part of the analysis.
+If the blocks $\cC_0, \cE_0$ are the same, then the subbands are the same and we finish this part of the analysis.
 If the blocks are not the same, then one of them has more elements.
 Notice that the intersection of these basic blocks is one of the basic blocks, which we assume is the block in $\C$ without loss of generality.

-.05in Suppose first that the additional elements in the basic block in $\E$ are lozenges.
-Lemma \ref{morethanone} implies that all the corners of $\E$, and hence of $\C$, are periodic.
-To deal with this situation we will have to use the fact that $M$ is atoroidal.
+.05in To analyze this, assume first that the additional elements in the basic block $\cE_0$ are lozenges.
+Lemma \ref{morethanone} implies that all the corners of $\C$ are periodic.
+This is dealt with in Case 0.
+It follows that we cannot have that the additional elements in the basic block of $\E$ are lozenges.